-CCC also receives annual appropriations for several of its foreign assistance programs and special activities, such as disaster aid.
-These activities include a specific statutory authority for separate reimbursement, namely export credit guarantee programs, foreign donations, and concessional sales under the Food for Peace Program (also known as P.L.
-480).22 The appropriations provided for these programs are unrelated to the borrowing authority described above.23
+Some CCC operations are financed through appropriated funds and are unrelated to the permanent indefinite borrowing authority described above.21 These activities include a specific statutory authority for separate reimbursement-for example, export credit guarantee programs, foreign donations, concessional sales under the Food for Peace Program (P.L.
+83-480, also known as P.L.
+480), and disaster aid.

 CCC has what it refers to as a "parent/child" account relationship with USAID.
 CCC allocates funds (as the parent) to USAID (as the child) to fund P.L.
-480 Title II and Bill Emerson Humanitarian Trust transportation and other administrative costs in connection with foreign commodity donations.
-CCC then reports USAID's budgetary and proprietary activities in its financial statements.24 In FY2015, CCC provided \$1.3 billion to USAID for donation-related activities.25
+480 Title II and Bill Emerson Humanitarian Trust transportation costs and other administrative costs in connection with foreign commodity donations.
+CCC then reports USAID's budgetary and proprietary activities in its financial statements.22